sahat/hackathon-starter/README.md

 Other cool things would be:
 - Use Sendgrid to share code by emails
 - Use Twilio to share code by texts
+- Use digitalOcean API to control your server